slalaure/mqtt_uns_viewer/README.md

     * Cascading "pulse" animation in the tree view to visualize the data flow for each new message.
     * Highlight animation on the 2D plan to show which zone was just updated.
 * **Live Data Display:** View the latest payload for any topic in the tree view and see live data updates on the SVG plan.
+* **Topic-Specific History:** In the Tree View, clicking on a topic displays its 20 most recent historical messages directly below the current payload.
+This view updates in real-time as new messages for the selected topic arrive.
 * **Real-Time Clock & Timestamps:** The UI includes a live clock and displays the last message timestamp for every branch in the topic tree.
 * **Persistent Message History:** Stores all received MQTT messages in a local **DuckDB** database for historical analysis.
     * Interactive History View: A dedicated "History" tab to browse and review past messages in a reverse-chronological log.